stjohann/DiscordWikiBot/README.md

 	// REQUIRED: Default language of the bot
 	"lang": "ru",

-	// REQUIRED: Default wiki link configuration
+	// REQUIRED: Default wikilink configuration
 	"wiki": "https://ru.wikipedia.org/wiki/$1"
 }
 ```

-Most variables in `config.json` can be overridden per server by members with ‘Manage server’ permission.
+Non-system variables in `config.json` can be overridden per server (and some per channel) by members with ‘Manage server’ permission.

 ## Usage
 When the bot is enabled, it will transform [[link syntax]] to real URLs to the pages of your wiki or its interwiki links, and will transform {{template syntax}} to real URLs to the templates of your wiki.
 To stop the bot from reacting to links in your message, wrap it into \` (\`[[example]]\`) or escape \[\[ symbols (with \\ before them).